 In the late 1800s, Schott published the "Cello Library," which included the Locatelli-Piatti Sonata, Breval-Cahnbley Sonata in G major, and many misattributed sonatas edited by Alfred Moffat, including the infamous Sammartini G major sonata (composed by Berteau, possibly after Dall'Abaco).

 Another recent edition with dozens of mistakes is their Saint-Saens Suite Op 16 and 16b companion.
 I recently published an urtext edition of the Suite Op.
 16b.
-I've studied no fewer than 7 sources of the work, including the holograph MS of both the orchestra score and piano reduction, the edition proof and final printed score.
+I've studied no fewer than 7 sources of the work, including the holograph MS of both the orchestra score and piano reduction, the edition proof, and the final printed score.
 The Schott edition of Op.
-16b, edited by Maria Kliegel, copies every single mistake in the Hamelle piano reduction, and adds at least a dozen more of its own mistakes.
+16b, edited by Maria Kliegel, copies every single mistake in the Hamelle piano reduction and adds at least a dozen more of its own mistakes.
 No edition can be farther from what Saint-Saens intended.

 Conclusion: For Cassadó, Hindemith, Penderecki, Henze, and Shchedrin, Schott is unavoidable at this point.
 You will have to hunt for inaccuracies yourself, or with an expert.
 Françaix's compositions and arrangements are worth exploring.
 Apart from the Gendron cadenza, I would prefer Henle's Haydn D edition, although I'm not a huge fan of that either.
-The Cello Library editions are interesting, but I would not use them in performance, especially Breval.
+The Cello Library editions are interesting, but I would not use them in performances, especially Breval.
 Locatelli is decent (IMC reprints the Schott).
 Stay away from any Saint-Saens published by Schott.
-If you print Servais from IMSLP, or get a reprint of any of those works, including the 6 Caprices, get ready to make corrections with a red pen.
+If you print Servais from IMSLP or get a reprint of any of those works, including the 6 Caprices, get ready to make corrections with a red pen.

 Schirmer (US distributor Hal Leonard)